Omicron surge sets records as flight disruptions continue

 "If you have many, many, many more people with a less level of severity, that might kind of neutralize the positive effect of having less severity when you have so many more people," Fauci told ABC News' This Week.
 "And we're particularly worried about those who are in that unvaccinated class ... those are the most vulnerable ones when you have a virus that is extraordinarily effective in getting to people."

-The omicron wave comes as hospitals across the county report staffing shortages.
+The omicron wave comes as hospitals across the country report staffing shortages.

 More than 25% of hospitals in 13 states are experiencing critical shortages of medical staff, Forbes reported, citing data from the U.S. Department of Health & Human Services.